SolaceProducts/event-management-agent/README.md

 The default application.yml provides various plugin examples.
 For Kafka, the properties section under credentials is passthrough.
 For example a property in ConsumerConfig or SSLConfigs classes.

 If using AWS IAM, the AWS Access Key Id and AWS Secret Access Key need to be present.
-This can be done via environment or credentials file as shown below:
+This can be done via a credentials file or environment variables as shown below:

 Put a file with the following contents into a ~/.aws/credentials file